Oyetola-Project-Profile/Analyzing-AdventureWorks-Sales-from-SQL-Server-to-Power-BI/README.md

-# Analyzing-AdventureWorks-Sales-from-SQL-Server-to-Power-BI
+## Analyzing-AdventureWorks-Sales-from-SQL-Server-to-Power-BI
 This project demonstrates the use of SQL and Power BI to gain insight into microsoft AdventureWorks sales.

 The script folder in this repository holds all the t-sql code written to create the follwing charts in Power BI

-Tools:  T-SQL, Views & CTEs, Data Cleaning, Power BI, Data Modeling Key achievements:
+---
+# Tools:
++ T-SQL,
++ Power BI,

+---
+# Key achievements:
 •	Designed an end-to-end analytics report using SQL Server and Power BI to analyze 120K+ sales transaction records.
 •	Built a fact view (Sales.VwSalesDetails) by joining SalesOrderHeader, SalesOrderDetail, Customer, and Address tables.
 •	Split fact data into SalesDetailsSalesPerson (60,919 rows) and SalesDetailsOnlineSales (60,398 rows) using CTEs.